aseriy/writings/crdb-views.md

 ```

-Since views act as a buffer between the underlying tables and the queries run against them, they can serve as an effective mechanism for controlling data exposure.
-For example, the station IDs in the `stations` and `datapoints` tables are not exposed via the view.
-Therefore, a user who has access to the view but not the underlying tables will not be able to see them.
-Let's demonsterate this on an example.
+Since views act as a buffer between underlying tables and the queries run against them, they can serve as an effective mechanism for controlling data exposure.
+For example, station IDs in the `stations` and `datapoints` tables are not exposed through the view.
+As a result, a user with access to the view but not the underlying tables will be unable to see them.

+Let's demonstrate this with an example.

-Create a new user:
+First, we create a new user:

 ```sql
 CREATE ROLE view_reader WITH PASSWORD NULL